pahud/eks-spot/README.md

 `

 ### Will this library become part of the upstream `aws-eks` construct library?
 Probably.
-As it's still in the prelimary stage, we are still collecting feedbacks from the community to make `eks-spot` ready for production workloads.
+As it's still in the preliminary stage, we are still collecting feedbacks from the community to make `eks-spot` ready for production workloads.
 Eventually we will commit this feature to the upstream `aws-eks` construct library in AWS CDK through pull requests.